-A separate, important social phenomenon that haunts current media space is the spread of misinformation\cite{Zhou2020}.
-Dissemination of false information has negative effect on public decision-making in public health \cite{martin_any_2022, liang_efficacy_2020}, politics \cite{allcott_social_2017}, climate change \cite{treen_online_2020}.
-Especially during the COVID-19 pandemic, spread of anti-vaccine, anti-mask etc. narratives decreased the adherence to government mandates and recommendations, which could have had a negative impact on disease spread prevention \cite{boulos_effectiveness_2023, kafadar_determinants_2023}.\\
+A separate, important social phenomenon that haunts current media space is the spread of misinformation \cite{Zhou2020}.
+Dissemination of false information has a negative effect on public decision-making in public health \cite{martin_any_2022, liang_efficacy_2020}, politics \cite{allcott_social_2017}, and climate change \cite{treen_online_2020}.
+Especially during the COVID-19 pandemic, the spread of anti-vaccine, anti-mask, etc. narratives decreased the adherence to government mandates and recommendations, which could have had a negative impact on disease spread prevention \cite{boulos_effectiveness_2023, kafadar_determinants_2023}.\\

-This study is motivated by observations linking information overload with fake news\cite{Bermes2021,Tandoc2023}.
-In particular it has been suggested that IOL is connected with news fatigue that in turn leads to difficulties in processing the acquired information.
-The last issue can be associated with news avoidance\cite{Song2017,Park2019} and in effect increased belief in COVID-19 misinformation\cite{Bermes2021}.
-On the other hand it has also been observed that IOL-induced psychological strain could increase likelihood of fake news sharing\cite{Tandoc2023}.\\
+This study is motivated by observations linking information overload with fake news \cite{Bermes2021,Tandoc2023}.
+In particular, it has been suggested that IOL is connected with news fatigue that, in turn, leads to difficulties in processing the acquired information.
+The last issue can be associated with news avoidance \cite{Song2017,Park2019} and, in effect, increased belief in COVID-19 misinformation \cite{Bermes2021}On the other hand, it has also been observed that IOL-induced psychological strain could increase the likelihood of fake news sharing \cite{Tandoc2023}.\\

-However, the mentioned studies relied on surveys conducted among the users of social media platforms in Germany\cite{Bermes2021} and Singapore\cite{Tandoc2023}.
-Although online questionnaires can be regarded as the most reliable source of information, as they allow for asking very specific questions, instead of relying on a proxy, they are cost- and time-consuming and rarely repeated over time and different social media platforms.\\
+However, the mentioned studies relied on surveys conducted among the users of social media platforms in Germany \cite{Bermes2021} and Singapore \cite{Tandoc2023}.
+Although online questionnaires can be regarded as the most reliable source of information, as they allow for asking very specific questions, instead of relying on a proxy, they are cost- and time-consuming, and rarely repeated over time and different social media platforms.\\

-Therefore we stress the need to create tools that measure the correlation between information overload and fake news in large sets of data and can be applied instantly and online.
-While there are several automatic or semi-automatic approaches to account for fake news or misinformation \cite{Zhou2020} (i.e., knowledge-based, style-based, propagation-based, source-based), currently we lack targeted methods to track information overload.\\
+Therefore, we stress the need to develop tools that measure the correlation between information overload and fake news across large datasets and can be applied instantly and online.
+While there are several automatic or semi-automatic approaches to account for fake news or misinformation \cite{Zhou2020} (i.e., knowledge-based, style-based, propagation-based, source-based), currently, we lack targeted methods to track information overload.\\